 This ultrafast technique (images obtained in > 1 sec) is used for diffusion, perfusion, and functional imaging of the brain and heart.
 Its potential advantages include showing brain and heart activity and reducing motion artifacts.
-However, its use is limited because it requires special technical hardware and it is susceptible to other artifacts.
+However, its use is limited because it requires special technical hardware and is more sensitive to various artifacts than conventional MRI.

 Gradient echo imaging:

 Gradient echo is a pulse sequence that can be used for fast imaging of moving blood and CSF (eg, in MRA).
 Because this technique is fast, it can reduce motion artifacts (eg, blurring) during imaging that requires patients to hold their breath (eg, during imaging of cardiac. pulmonary, and abdominal structures).

 MRS combines the information obtained by MRI (mainly based on water and fat content of tissues) with that of nuclear magnetic resonance (NMR).
 NMR provides information about tissue metabolites and biochemical abnormalities; this information can help differentiate certain types of tumors and other abnormalities.